harishbsrinivas/AWSSAA-C02/README.md

 S3 Inventory reports can be used to audit and report on the replication and encryption status of your objects for business, compliance, and regulatory needs.
 They can also be used to troubleshoot issues with S3 notifications by using the LIST Objects API or Amazon S3 Inventory reports to check for missed events.

 ## DataSync overview
-Data sync allows movement of large amount of data into or out of AWS. install the data sync Agent in on premise systems and this will sync data from onprem to AWS. does encryption in transit and rest, S3, EFS, FSX.
+Data sync allows movement of large amount of data into or out of AWS. install the data sync Agent in on premise systems and this will sync data from onprem to AWS. does encryption in transit and rest as well as verification/validation of data transferred.

+DataSync supports uploads to
+* S3
+* EFS
+* FSx
+*
+Data Sync allows EFS to EFS sync as well.
 Replication can be done hourly, daily or weekly.

-Data Sync allows EFS to EFS sync as well.

 ## S3 Cheatsheet